+RISK: Non-compliance with Financial Regulations

 Consequence Likelihood Rating

 Moderate Unlikely Moderate

+Action / Stratogy •

-Action / Strategy L
+Action / Strategy

-Internal Audit re Internal Audit reviews to ensure compliance with Financial Regulations.

-External Audit confirms compliance.
+- The financial report is scrutinised by the EMRC Council to ensure that all statutory requirements are met. - Internal Audit reviews to ensure compliance with Financial Regulations. - External Audit confirms compliance.

 Member Council Implication Details

-Town of Bassendean 7
+Town of Bassendean)

 City of Bayswater

-City of Belmont As sufficient in the report
+City of Belmont As sufficed in the veneut

 City of Kalamunda As outlined in the report.

 Shire of Mundaring

-City of Swan J
+City of Swan)

-- Statement of Comprehensive Income by Nature and Type (Ref: D2021/08040) Capital Expenditure Statement (Ref: D2021/08323) 1. - 2. - Statement of Financial Position (Ref: D2021/08324) 3. - 4.
-Statement of Cash and Investments (Ref: D2021/08325) - 5.
-Investment Report (Ref: D2021/08326)
+- Statement of Comprehensive Income by Nature and Type (Ref: D2021/08040) 1. - Capital Expenditure Statement (Ref: D2021/08323) 2. - Statement of Financial Position (Ref: D2021/08324) 3. - Statement of Cash and Investments (Ref: D2021/08325) 4. - Investment Report (Ref: D2021/08326) 5.